 Make the Pudding

-– Mix pudding powder with cocoa, 75 g sugar and 100ml milk.
+– Mix pudding powder (corn starch) with cocoa, 75 g sugar and 100ml milk.

 – Bring 400 ml milk to a boil.
 Remove from stove.

-– Mix in the powder and let cook for 1 min while stirring continuously.
+– Mix in the powder and let simmer for 1 min while stirring continuously.

 – Pour pudding in a bowl and cover with plastic foil right away (prevents skin building).